 Dispute Resolution Services

-Covenants are written conditions or obligations which relate to the sale or freehold of a property, or the granting of a Lease.
+Covenants are written conditions or obligations which often relate to the sale of a property, or the granting of a lease.
 They can be restrictive, such as limiting the use of a particular piece of land or property.
 Alternatively, they can be positive, imposing an obligation to put up a fence or build a house to a certain value.

 There are two types of restrictive and positive covenants:

-• Those intended to "run with the land”.
-That is to say they bind successive owners of the property
+• Those intended to "run with the land” - meaning that they bind successive owners of the property

 • Enforcement of conditions preventing you from working from home